 In light of this information, it is essential that we take steps to ensure that ferrets are treated appropriately in all circumstances.
 Whether we are providing them with medical care, handling them during playtime, or simply observing their behavior, we must remain mindful of their potential for pain and prioritize their well-being above all else.
 By doing so, we can work to create a world in which all animals are treated with the dignity and respect that they deserve.

-Further Reading: Can I Give My Ferret Meat?
+Further Reading: Where Can I Buy A Ferret In California?